Limestone Creek (Chittenango Creek tributary): Later development (1856–present)

 The Limestone Creek Aqueduct, completed in 1856, carries the Enlarged Erie Canal across Limestone Creek.
 It is a three-span stone structure 79 ft long, supporting a concrete aqueduct and the old towpath (now the Erie Canalway Trail).
+In 1896 a weir was built that dammed the river's flow.
+Sluice gates allowed water from Limestone Creek to flow into the canal.
+The dam partially collapsed in 2009 and was fully removed shortly afterwards.